XPRESSyourself/XPRESSpipe/docs/content/count.rst

 Quantifying and Collating Reads
 ===============================
 | In order to quantify aligned reads, they must be counts to a reference transcriptome.
 This will tell you in relative terms how much of each transcript is expressed in a system.
 The following sub-module will perform this quantification, as well as compile all sample quantifications into a single data matrix for downstream use.
+| XPRESSpipe uses `Cufflinks <http://cole-trapnell-lab.github.io/cufflinks/>`_ as the default, but `HTSeq <https://htseq.readthedocs.io/en/release_0.11.1/>`_ can also be specified.
+Cufflinks is one of the most accurate read quantifiers currently available, but HTSeq is still widely used and is part of the `TCGA <https://docs.gdc.cancer.gov/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline/>`_ pipeline.

 -----------
 Arguments